Hahlini/secretSanta/README.md

 ### How does it work?

-The program will create a copy of the document "message.html" for each player.
+The program will create a copy of the document "message.html" for each player where "PLAYER" is replaced with their name and "RECIPIENT" is replaced with their assigned person.
 I added an example to this repo that you can look at by [clicking here](http://htmlpreview.github.io/?https://github.com/Hahlini/secretSanta/blob/master/message.html) by changing the file named message.html in the directory you could create your own messages.
 The program is run through the terminal by typing
 ```
 "java SecretSanta <Names of all players seperated by whitespaces (" ")>
 ```